 If applicable, review at least one volumetric or surface examination from the previous outage with relevant indications that the licensee analytically evaluated and accepted for continued service.
 The licensee’s acceptance needs to be in accordance with the ASME Code or an NRC-approved alternative.
 Confirm that any indications were examined for acceptability for continued service.

-If applicable, for modifications, repairs, or replacements consisting of welding on pressure boundary risk-significant systems, review one or more welds to assure that the welding activities and any applicable NDE were performed in accordance with ASME Code requirements or an NRC-approved alternative.Additional Specific Guidance
+If applicable, for modifications, repairs, or replacements consisting of welding on pressure boundary risk-significant systems, review one or more welds to assure that the welding activities and any applicable NDE were performed in accordance with ASME Code requirements or an NRC-approved alternative.

+Consider:

+Review the licensee’s risk-informed ISI program to evaluate whether the licensee is appropriately applying the methodology (e.g. ASME Code Case N-716) in whichever program they are using.
+Priority opportunities include review of: new welds created as a result of mods/changes to SSC to ensure these are appropriately incorporated into risk based weld populations; ISI boundary drawings to ensure risk based program does not have scoping errors, program records that demonstrate examinations for a particular risk category were actually completed within the prior Code Interval; NDE reports with rejectable indications to confirm licensee performed expanded examinations (e.g. IWx-2430 Additional Examinations) and scheduled follow-up examinations (e.g. IWx-2420 Successive Inspections).

+When the rules of 10 Code of Federal Regulations (CFR) 50.69 have been applied, verify that the reduction in the inspection sample population within the ISI program remains acceptable.
+Verify that ISI boundary drawings reflect the changes prompted by site application of the 10 CFR 50.69 rules.
+Specifically, whether the licensee identified welds removed from ISI program and re-calculated/assigned new welds to offset removal of welds in systems that no longer require NDE under 10 CFR 50.69.

+Additional Specific Guidance

 Inspections performed using IP 71003, “Post-Approval Site Inspection for License Renewal,” may be credited under this IP.